SimonHansul/EcotoxModelFitting.jl/README.md

 - Added early rejection to unit tests for DEB growth only, as well as growth+repro
     - For constant computational effort, this led to a massive increase in the posterior retrodictive precision.
     - Early rejection should be incorporated into convenience functions for standard cases (Daphnid reproduction test)
+- Added `logweights` argument to `run_PMC!`.
+This is a hotfix and should eventually not be needed anymore.